WalletScrutiny/WalletScrutinyCom/_android/com.bitso.wallet.md

 ---

-Bitso appears to be an exchange and as so often, we see no mentions of security in the app description or the website and have to assume it is a custodial offering and thus **not verifiable**.
+Bitso appears to be an exchange and their statement on security on their website

+> **Maximum security**<br>
+  We work every day to keep your account protected.
+That's why more than 2 million users trust us.

+is saying "trust us".
+Their security is **not verifiable**.